akka/akka-projection/docs/src/main/paradox/cassandra.md

 :  @@snip [CassandraProjectionDocExample.java](/examples/src/test/java/jdocs/cassandra/CassandraProjectionDocExample.java) { #grouped }

 The envelopes are grouped within a time window, or limited by a number of envelopes, whatever happens first.
-This window can be defined with `withGroup` of the returned `GroupedCassandraProjection`.
+This window can be defined with `withGroup` of the returned `GroupedProjection`.
 The default settings for the window is defined in configuration section `akka.projection.grouped`.

 When using `groupedWithin` the handler is a @scala[`Handler[immutable.Seq[EventEnvelope[ShoppingCart.Event]]]`]@java[`Handler<List<EventEnvelope<ShoppingCart.Event>>>`].